-At the beginning of the First Year, all Diploma students will undertake fourteen hours of farm duties per academic year for the next three years.
+At the beginning of the First Year, all Diploma students will undertake one hour farm duties per week for the next three years.
 These duties will be undertaken on the campus farms at Neudamm and Ogongo, involving all activities undertaken at the two farms.
 The farm duties will be geared toward developing students' manual dexterity and skills, and will be assessed on a pass-fail basis.
 One credit hour will be awarded for this work.
 Assessment will be based on attendance at duty stations, participation/completion of tasks and attitudes towards work.

-L.5.2 NRO 2111: INTRODUCTION TO ECOLOGY AND CLIMATOLOGY
+L.5.2 NRO 2111: ECOLOGY